Most Valuable Professional

 End Sub

-As you may have spotted, Excel 2007 handles tables like they are range names.
+As you may have spotted, current Excel versions handle tables like they are range names.
 Well, that is exactly what is going on.
 After inserting a table, a range name is defined automatically.
 These range names are special though.
 Excel controls them entirely.
 You cannot delete them and they get renamed automatically when you change a table's name.
 Remove a table (convert back to range) and the defined name is removed as well.

 Inserting rows and columns